kai687/sphinxawesome-theme/docs/about.rst

 such as the fonts and the CSS.

-The Webpack configuration :file:`theme-src/webpack.config.js` instructs webpack what to do with the CSS, JavaScript, and fonts.
+The Webpack configuration :file:`theme-src/webpack.config.js` instructs webpack how to process the CSS, JavaScript, and fonts.
 The JavaScript is *minified* and put in the output directory :dir:`sphinxawesome_theme/static`.
 This file is read and executed by the browser.